-1.4 MILESTONES
+1.4 MILESTONESE

 - a) Bihar Agricultural College, erstwhile Bengal Agricultural College established on 17th August 1908 is one of the five oldest agricultural colleges, started three years Diploma Course 'Licentiate in Agriculture' for making employment in Agriculture Department. - b) One of the India's first Fruit Research Station was established in 1934. - c) B. Sc.
-(Ag) degree course started at Bihar Agricultural College in 1945 and first batch of 28 students passed out under Patna University in 1948. - d) The world's first mango hybrids, Prabhashankar and Mahmud Bahar developed through planned hybridization programme was released in 1951. - e) The Extension Education in the college was introduced in the PG course curriculum for the first time in the country. - f) For the first time in the State, Post Graduate degree programme was introduced in the college in 1955 and first session started with five subjects viz., Agronomy, Horticulture, Plant Pathology, Entomology and Extension Education.
+(Ag) degree course started at Bihar Agricultural College in 1945 and first batch of 28 students passed out under Patna University in 1948. - d) The world's first mango hybrids, Prabhashankar and Mahmud Bahar developed through planned hybridization programme was released in 1951. - e) The Extension Education in the college was introduced in the PG course curriculum for the first time in the country. - f) For the first time in the State, Post Graduate degree programme was introduced in the college in 1955 and first session started with five subject's viz., Agronomy, Horticulture, Plant Pathology, Entomology and Extension Education.
 First batch of 23 students passed out in 1957. - g) In 2010, The Bihar Agricultural University, Sabour was established and Bihar Agricultural College became one of its constituent colleges.

-1.5 EDUCATION:
+1.5 EDUCATION

-Bihar Agricultural University offers under graduate,Master and Ph.D Programmes.
-BAU is endeavouring to produce well trained andquality human resources in the form of Agricultural Graduates having knowledge, skills, proficiencies and also entrepreneurship abilities in vital areas of agriculture and allied discipline by imparting B.Sc.(Hons.)Ag. and B.Sc.(Hons.), Horticulture degrees at six different colleges.
-Postgraduate(Master) Programme are offered in fourteen disciplines of agricultural science.
-The present intake capacity at undergraduate level is 325 students while in Masters, it is 102 and 29 in Ph.D.
-The library at university and colleges are equipped with sevices like E-access, CDROM, book bank, references, circulation, resource sharing, repography, clipping etc.
+Bihar Agricultural University offers under graduate, Master and Ph.D Programmes.
+BAU is endeavouring to produce well trained and quality human resources in the form of Agricultural Graduates having knowledge, skills, proficiencies and also entrepreneurship abilities in vital areas of agriculture and allied discipline by imparting B.Sc.(Hons.)
+Ag. and B.Sc.(Hons.), Horticulture degrees at six different colleges.
+Postgraduate (Master) Programme are offered in fourteen disciplines of agricultural science.
+The library at university and colleges are equipped with services like E-access, CDROM, book bank, references, circulation, resource sharing, reprography, clipping etc.